 - PLIF can be performed as a minimally invasive procedure using two or more (depending on the number of levels to be treated) small incisions.

 - In an open procedure, spinal muscles and ligaments are cut.
-It takes longer to recover and heal from an open surgery.
+It takes longer to recover and heal from open surgery.

 We Can Help You Make Informed Decisions